sebin0817/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>

-### Viewing help : `help`
+### Viewing Help Information: `help`

-Displays a comprehensive list of available commands within the application, assisting users in navigating and utilizing Healthsync effectively for managing patient medical and appointment records.
+Provides detailed information on how to use commands within the Healthsync application, facilitating effective management of patient medical and appointment records.

-Format: `help`
+#### Format:

-- This command does not require any parameters.
-- Upon execution, it presents a list of commands along with their formats, example usages, and descriptions.
+- `help` Lists all available commands along with their usage.

-Example:
+- `help COMMAND` Displays detailed help for a specific command.
+- `COMMAND` refers to any available command in Healthsync for which you seek detailed information.

+#### Examples:
-- Entering `help` in Healthsync will produce a list of commands as shown above, guiding users through the process of managing patient records and appointments within the system.
+- Entering `help` in Healthsync will display a comprehensive list of all commands, including their formats and brief descriptions, to assist in navigating the system.
+- Typing `help add` will present detailed information about the `add` command, including its format, required and optional parameters, and examples of usage.

+This enhancement to the `help` feature allows for more targeted assistance, enabling users to quickly find the information they need for any specific command, in addition to understanding the overall functionality available within Healthsync.

 ### Adding a patient medical record: `add`